Modified Ham House event continues July 4 tradition

 “It’s become a family tradition to come here every Fourth of July, so we’re really grateful they still had some semblance of it,” said the elder George Woodhouse.

-Maggie and Dave Schmitz, of Dubuque, attended the event as a way to celebrate when many traditional Independence Day functions have been cancelled.
+Maggie and Dave Schmitz, of Dubuque, attended the event as a way to celebrate when many traditional Independence Day functions have been canceled.

 “You want to do something on the Fourth of July,” Maggie said.

-In the end, Cote said, the crowd may be smaller and the celebration more simple — and perhaps that’s a good thing.
+In the end, Cote said, the crowd might be smaller and the celebration more simple — and perhaps that’s a good thing.

 “People can come ... sit on the lawn and have a nice, quiet family-oriented Fourth of July,” she said.
 “Just take a breath after all that’s been going on.”